Parable #3. Lamp on a Stand #1 (of 2):

 Insight #2.
 One of the most special times in all of the annual Jewish festival experiences was when, at the close of the first day of the seven day feast of Sukkot, the people of Israel joyously processed together to the Temple Court of the Women.
 It was there that the Four Outdoor Lampstands were erected.
 The Four Lampstands possessed four golden bowls and against each one rested a ladder.
 Four youths of priestly descent held four pitchers capable of holding over ten gallons of oil (*one hundred and twenty log), from which they filled each bowl.
 The old, worn, tattered priestly garments of the priests served as wicks to light the four lamps, for the garments were no longer suitable for service but were too sacred to merely be discarded (cf. the 1st mashal of Messiah).
 In Mishnah Sukkah (cf. 5:1-4) it is written:

 At the conclusion of the first yom tov of the holiday [Sukkot], they went down to the ezrat nashim [courtyard for women and men].
 There were gold menorot there, and four gold basins at their tops, and four ladders for each one, and four boys of the priesthood with pitchers of one hundred twenty log of oil in their hands, which they would pour into each basin.
-From the worn-out clothes and belts of the priests, they would make wicks and light [the menorot], and there was no courtyard in Jerusalem that was not lit up by the light of beit hasho’eivah.
-The pious ones and the people of deeds would dance before them with flaming torches in their hands, and would say before them words of song and praise.”
+From the worn-out clothes and belts of the priests they would make wicks and light [the menorot], and there was no courtyard in Jerusalem that was not lit up by the Light of the Great Joy that could be both seen and felt throughout all of the City of Light on a hill.
+The pious ones and the people of deeds would “dance before them with flaming torches in their hands, and would say before them words of song and praise.”

-In Messianic Judaism this number of one hundred twenty is symbolic of the number of Yehudim who first received the gift of the Father, the Indwelling Presence of the Spirit of Holiness on Shavuot.
-Therefore, on the 50th day following the resurrection of the Messiah the reference to one hundred twenty log of oil refers to the work of the Holy Spirit “with,” “in,” “upon,” and “through” these one hundred and twenty messianic Yehudim (Jews) and the works of the Spirit of Holiness in all Jews (and Gentiles) who have from that time subsequently believed in the Messiah Yeshua.
+In messianic Judaism this number of one hundred twenty is symbolic of the number of Yehudim who first received the gift of the Father, the Indwelling Presence of the Spirit of Holiness on Shavuot.
+Therefore, on the 50th day following the resurrection of the Messiah the reference to one hundred twenty log of oil refers to the work of the Holy Spirit “above,” “through,” and abiding “in” these one hundred and twenty messianic Yehudim (Jews) and the works of the Spirit of Holiness in all Jews (and G-d fearing Gentiles) who have from that time subsequently believed in the Messiah Yeshua.